-Concerning this report, associated assessment and the findings made within, it is SiVEST's opinion that the Verbena PV and associated grid infrastructure will have a nominal impact on the existing stormwater catchment.
+Concerning this report, the associated assessment and the findings made within, it is SiVEST's opinion that the Aristida PV will have a nominal impact on the existing stormwater catchment.
 The project is therefore deemed acceptable from a stormwater perspective, provided the recommendations and mitigation measures in this report are implemented.
-Hence, Environmental Authorisations (EAs) should be granted for the EIA applications.
+Hence, Environmental Authorisation (EA) should be granted for the EIA application.

 This document should also be read in conjunction with the EMPr.
-The developer, owner, and professional team shall ensure that the requirements and conditions set out in the EMPr are adhered to.
+The developer, owner, and professional team must adhere to the requirements and conditions set out in the EMPr